 I know, I know. ‘¿Cómo estás?’ is one of the first phrases you learned.
 But what if I told you that we actually have other common ways to say how are you in Spanish?
 And why wouldn’t you want to learn them?
 Because they will make you sound less repetitive and more natural!

-Seeing how helpful this can be for you, in this article, I’ll show you 7 expressions (and their variations) that you can use to say ‘how are you’ like a native Spanish speaker!
+So, if you’re wondering how do you say how are you in Spanish, in this guide, I’ll show you 8 expressions (and their variations) that you can use to say ‘how are you’ like a native Spanish speaker!

 Just a heads-up!
 Not all of these phrases will be suitable for all situations.
 So, make sure you check the examples and descriptions.
 I’m also going to include examples for asking someone how other people are as well, so you can make the most of the different ways to ask how someone is in Spanish.